3.2. Cost Estimation in Single-Table Query

 3.2.1.
 Sequential Scan

-The cost of the sequential scan is estimated by the cost_seqscan() function.
-In this subsection, we will explore how to estimate the sequential scan cost of the following query:
+The cost of a sequential scan is estimated by the cost_seqscan() function.
+This subsection explores the cost estimation for the following query:

 testdb=# SELECT * FROM tbl WHERE id <= 8000;

-In the sequential scan, the start-up cost is equal to 0, and the run cost is defined by the following equation:
+In a sequential scan, the start-up cost is $0$.
+The run cost is defined by the following equation:

 testdb=# SELECT relpages, reltuples FROM pg_class WHERE relname = 'tbl';